Fixing Vertical Lines on HP X24c

 The panel PCB says K11K38M7XRZZ-ZS0200 2122 M236HVR01.0.

-2122 looks like a datecode: 22nd Week 2021.
+2122 looks like a date code: 22nd Week 2021.

 Disconnecting the right (from behind) control panel completely fixes the vertical lines, but half the monitor is not displaying any image, of course.
 That means the problem is located on the sub control PCB.

-In a random youtube search “hp x24c vertical lines”, I stumbled upon this video.
+In a random YouTube search “hp x24c vertical lines”, I stumbled upon this video.

 They very gently removed 9 resistors on the sub control PCB in question (enclosed in purple).
 It looks like these resistors are strapping some CKA1/2/3/4/5/6 and LCA1/2 signals (clocks perhaps?).
 That would explain the vertical lines, if the clock signal is not recognized?